Cooking with Mamma C

 Instructions

-• Separate the yolks from your eggs.
-It helps to set a fine-mesh strainer over a container to catch the egg whites.
-(Crack your egg, let the whites ooze out, and transfer the yolk back and forth between the two eggshell halves until the whites have all dripped out.)
-Reserve the whites for another use.
-Place your yolks into a stainless steel or glass bowl that fits on top of your pot.
+• While the water is heating, separate the yolks from three eggs.
+Crack an egg, let the whites ooze out into a container and transfer the yolk back and forth between the two eggshell halves until the whites have all dripped out.
+Place the yolk into a stainless steel or glass bowl that fits on top of your pot.
+Continue with the remaining eggs.
+(Refrigerate the whites in a sealed container for another use within two days, or freeze them.)

 • Add the sugar and salt to the egg yolks in the bowl and whisk them briefly before placing the bowl on top of the pot of simmering water.
-Continue whisking, using a figure 8 motion, for at least 10 minutes.
+Continue whisking, using a figure 8 motion, for 4-5 minutes.
 Periodically check the water underneath to make sure it's not boiling.
 Lower the heat if you need to, so the water stays simmering.
+Make sure the water is not touching the bottom of the bowl of yolks.

-• The zabaglione is done when it is thick and pulls away from the sides of the bowl, starting to gather in the middle.
-The color will be a paler yellow than when you started.
+• The zabaglione is done when it is thickened, pale yellow and pulls away from the sides of the bowl.
 It should not be as thick as custard.
+A safe temperature for the eggs is 160 degrees F.

 Nutrition